 Research Experience Program

 The Department of Marketing at the University of Texas-Arlington requires each student enrolled in Principles of Marketing (MARK 3321) to participate in the Research Experience Program (REP).
 The purpose of the REP is to provide an exposure to the process by which business knowledge is developed, and to enhance students’ appreciation of the nature and role of research topics and methods.
 In the REP, students have the opportunity to experience research first-hand, either as a participant of a research project with a certain research question or as a reviewer of recent research in marketing.
-The REP experience can be valuable in a future career in business in terms of evaluating marketing research findings and/or conducting marketing research.
-Faculty members will also benefit from their involvement in the REP as they will have increased participation in their studies and have a better comprehension of important marketing issues and processes.
+The REP experience can be valuable in a future career in business in terms of evaluating or conducting marketing research.
+Faculty members will also benefit from students’ involvement in the REP, through increased participation in research studies and a better comprehension of important marketing issues and processes.

 There are two ways to satisfy REP requirements during the semester: (1) through participation in research sessions being conducted by faculty or doctoral students (one REP credit for each research session); or, (2) by writing up to two article reviews following REP guidelines (one REP credit for each review written).
 The REP credits will be equal to five (5) percent of the student's grade in MARK 3321.